 That’s how I’ve learned just how easy teaching art can be.
-The best part is that I’ve learned there are lots of ways to tackle this often intimidating subject.
+And, sometimes the best way to teach a subject is to learn it alongside your kids.
+That’s why I’m so grateful that there are lots of ways to tackle this often intimidating subject.
 Today I’m sharing my favorites with you.Not an artist?
 Here are five easy ways to teach art in your #homeschool.
 Click To Tweet

 How to Teach Art

 Start by learning about artists, movements, and styles.
 You can easily do this by adding books and videos to your homeschool routine.

 For videos, I like the Art with Mati and Dada series on YouTube.
 Not only are they short, they’re also kid-appropriate, which isn’t always easy to find since some of the most famous artists dealt with tough problems in their lives.

 As for books to help with art appreciation, here are some to consider: